Best holiday rental deals in Folkestone

 Popular holiday rental amenities in Folkestone

-Find the Folkestone climate diagram.
-July is the warmest month of the year in Folkestone with temperatures reaching a maximum average of 23°.
+Here is our climate diagram for Folkestone.
+July is the warmest month of the year in Folkestone, with temperatures reaching an average daily maximum of 23°.
 On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Stay in a Folkestone holiday letting for an English seaside trip